 JF: I wouldn’t put a high premium on it.
 Do it if you think it’s going to work, but who you should really think about first are the people who have yet to choose a side.

 MM: It seems like what makes this moment so frightening is that there’s more people on the fence than ever before.

 JF: Yeah, and picking people off from the alt-right movement in ones and twos won’t be nearly as effective as building a serious left alternative that’s going to speak to the people who are getting activated by this rhetoric.
 For all the doom and gloom, there are more promising left projects than there have ever been in my lifetime.
 A massive movement of rank-and-file teachers is working outside their useless business unions.
 There are self-organized movements against sexual harassment, racism, transphobia, and xenophobia, and for all the talk about the alt-right’s popularity, there are more people in the Democratic Socialists of America alone than there are alt-right organizers nationwide.
 The trick is to engage with these projects in a way that extracts the working-class core of these issues, and creates a space that doesn’t just tell white people to shut up and feel bad, but allows everyone to fight together for a way out of the waking nightmare of capitalism.

-Michael McCanne is a Brooklyn-based writer.
-His work has been published by Art in America, The New Inquiry, The Boston Review, and Jacobin.
+Michael McCanne’s work has been published by Art in America, The New Inquiry, Boston Review, Jacobin, and Dissent.